TomySm/AutoBot/README.md

 AutoBot
 =======

-teleoperation logics and simple obstacle avoider fot the AutoBot project
+teleoperation logics and simple obstacle avoider for the AutoBot project